Russia Targets Kyiv After Putin Vows Revenge For Border Strikes - UrduPoint

 Russia Targets Kyiv After Putin Vows Revenge For Border Strikes

-Kyiv, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2024) Russia fired more than 30 missiles at Kyiv early Thursday, the largest attack on the Ukrainian capital in weeks after Russian President Vladimir Putin vowed retribution for escalating strikes on Russia's border regions.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Russia fired more than 30 missiles at Kyiv early Thursday, the largest attack on the Ukrainian capital in weeks after Russian President Vladimir Putin vowed retribution for strikes and incursions into Russia's border regions.

 Ukrainian President Volodymyr Zelensky called on the West to deliver air defence systems after the attacks, which wounded 17 in Kyiv and the surrounding region.

-Ukraine's air force said it shot down 31 Russian missiles fired towards Kyiv.
+A later missile strike on the southern city of Mykolaiv killed one woman and injured six when it hit an industrial site, Ukraine's emergency services agency said.

-"Such terror continues every day and night," Zelensky said in a Telegram post Thursday.
+"Such terror continues every day and night," Zelensky said in a Telegram post.

 "It is possible to put an end to it through global unity...
 Russian terrorists do not have missiles capable of bypassing Patriot and other leading world systems," he said.